Transition from Reception to Year 1 (Leopards & Jaguars)

 Please see our Key Stage One (KS1) Page, Leopard Class Page and Jaguar Class Page to find out more!

-If you have any questions in regards to the transition to Year 1 at Lee Brigg Infant & Nursery School then please contact Mrs Robinson or Mrs Dixon-Child in the school office.
+If you have any questions in regards to the transition to Year 1 at Lee Brigg Infant & Nursery School then please contact the school office.